AusClimateService/npcp/reports/phase1/phase1_report.md

-The intercomparison involved validating the various bias correction methods against the same observational data that was used to calibrate the methods (the "calibration" task) and then against different observational data (the "cross validation" task).
+The intercomparison involved validating the various bias correction methods against the same observational data that was used to calibrate the methods (the "calibration" task) and then against different observational data by calibrating on the first half of the observational record and then validating on the second half (the "cross validation" task).
-These two validation approaches each have their have own limitations, so results that held up across both were considered more robust.
+These two validation approaches each have their have own limitations, so results that were consistent across both were considered more robust.
-Indeed, aside from an obvious difference in the magnitude of the residual bias after bias correction (cross validation is associated with higher biases due to internal variability) the relative performance of the bias correction methods and whether or not they provided any substantial benefit was similar between the two tasks.
+Indeed, aside from an obvious difference in the magnitude of the residual bias after bias correction (cross validation is associated with higher biases due to internal climate variability) the relative performance of the bias correction methods and whether or not they provided any substantial benefit was similar between the two tasks.